KxSystems/arrowkdb/README.md

-### Parameterised Datatypes
+### Parameterized Datatypes

-These represent multiple logical interpretations of the underlying physical data, where each parameterised interpretation is a distinct datatype in its own right.
+These represent multiple logical interpretations of the underlying physical data, where each parameterized interpretation is a distinct datatype in its own right.

 | **Arrow Datatype**            | **Description**                                              | **Kdb+ representation of Arrow array**                     |
 | ----------------------------- | ------------------------------------------------------------ | ---------------------------------------------------------- |